 Ginger tabbies are some of the most beloved cats of all.
-Around the world, these orange striped felines have captured the hearts of countless cat lovers.
-Most people know that ginger tabbies are typically male, but what else to do you know about these flame-colored cuties?
+Around the world, these orange-striped felines have captured the hearts of countless cat lovers.
+Most people know that ginger tabbies are typically male, but what else do you know about these flame-colored cuties?
 Check out our fun list of facts about ginger tabby cats.

 Ginger tabby cats are not a breed

 While many of us don’t stop to think about this fact, it is most certainly true!
-Ginger tabby cats can be many breeds, from domesticated shorthairs, Maine Coon cats, to Persians.
+Ginger tabby cats can be many breeds, from domesticated shorthairs, and Maine Coon cats, to Persians.
 It is their genetic makeup that is responsible for the stripe pattern, not their breed.
-There are ginger tabbies which are entirely orange and striped, and others who have noticeable areas on white on their body or soft cream, and they can be both long-haired or short-haired.
+There are ginger tabbies that are entirely orange and striped, and others that have noticeable areas of white on their body or soft cream, and they can be both long-haired or short-haired.

 Ginger tabby cats come in four distinct coat patterns